-The authentication protocols supported are Kerberos, NTLM, and OAUTH.
-For more details about Kerberos Authentication, please verify item 6.4.9 of OpenScape Concierge V4R2, Professional, Administrator Documentation, and consult the respective documentation from Microsoft.
+NOTE: The authentication protocols supported are Kerberos, NTLM, and OAUTH.
+For more details about Kerberos Authentication, please verify the item 6.4.9 of OpenScape Concierge V5R0 Plus and Professional Administrator Documentation and consult the respective documentation from Microsoft.

 In case of LDAPS configuration, you have to make sure, that you enter the port number into the Address field and tick the SSL checkbox.